Last Updated on by Karl

 - they have interacted with snowboard related status updates/images/pages in the last X days

-By giving feedback on demographic data to advertisers and publishers Facebook can help to increase the relevance of the ads.
-This will make the program more attractive to publishers and advertisers alike.
-In the end it’ll reduce the noise level of irrelevant advertising messages that you see on the websites.
+By giving feedback on demographic data to advertisers and publishers, Facebook can help to increase the relevance of the ads.
+Relevance will make the program more attractive to publishers and advertisers alike.
+In the end, it'll reduce the noise level of irrelevant advertising messages that you see on the websites.

 Facebook is a platform.
 The ability to tap in and use Facebook's aggregate data should be made available to developers who can then build real business applications to Facebook.